dqops/dqo/docs/integrations/looker-studio/creating-custom-dashboards.md

 You will need this embeddable url in the next step to add the dashboard to the dashboards list file.

-## Adding the dashboard to DQOps
+## Add the dashboard to DQOps

 Finally, to make the dashboard visible, you need to add it to the dashboard list YAML configuration file in DQOps.
-It is the *settings/dashboardslist.dqodashboards.yaml* file in the [DQOps user home](../../dqo-concepts/home-folders/dqops-user-home.md) folder.
+The dashboard list is located in the *settings/dashboardslist.dqodashboards.yaml* file in the [DQOps user home](../../dqo-concepts/home-folders/dqops-user-home.md) folder.

-The file format of the dashboard list specification file is defined in the [dasboards YAML reference](../../reference/yaml/DashboardYaml.md) documentation.
+The file format of the dashboard list specification file is defined in the [dashboards YAML reference](../../reference/yaml/DashboardYaml.md) documentation.
 When the dashboard's url is added to the dashboard list file, it will become visible in the user interface.

-Open the *settings/dashboardslist.dqodashboards.yaml* file in Visual Studio Code.
+Open the *settings/dashboardslist.dqodashboards.yaml* file in the Visual Studio Code.
 An empty file should be present in the *[DQOps user home](../../dqo-concepts/home-folders/dqops-user-home.md)/settings* folder that is initialized when DQOps is started for the first time.